 There was great laughter when an audience member said a colleague had once told her to ‘instruct the dream team – that’s both of you two!’

-- The full hour-long podcast can be listened to here.
+- The full hour-long podcast can be listened to online (external link, opens in a new tab).

 The First 100 Years